 The success of Queen’s is highly dependent on the generosity of our donors.
-With their help, we work toward our mission to achieve excellence in research and scholarship and to create a transformative learning experience for our students.
+With your support, we work toward our mission to achieve excellence in research and scholarship and to create a transformative learning experience for our students.

 Lifetime Circles of Distinction

-The Circles of Distinction at Queen's University were created in May 2002 to acknowledge supporters with cumulative lifetime gifts totaling $100,000 or more.
-Each year, eligible donors are welcomed into the Circles of Distinction based on the total of their cumulative lifetime contributions.
+The Circles of Distinction at Queen's University were created in May 2002 to acknowledge donors with cumulative lifetime gifts totalling $100,000 or more.

 Circles of Distinction

 |Founders Circle||$20 million or more|

 Queen's Benefactor Wall

 On permanent display in the loggia of the Joseph S. Stauffer Library, the Queen's University Benefactor Wall celebrates in a public and permanent way our most generous lifetime benefactors - individuals, estates, foundations, and companies - whose cumulative giving of $100,000 or more have been recorded as received by the University.
 The wall is updated each fall annually.
 We invite you to stop by on your next visit to campus.